Search

 .u--trim

-In Lism CSS, utility classes that correspond to a single CSS property are defined as Prop Classes.
+In Lism CSS, utility classes that correspond to a single CSS property are defined as Property Classes.

 Utility classes are provided for major properties, covering commonly used values and dedicated token values, with responsive support built in.